CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

 1. Amazon Web Services, US West (Oregon) data center, although this can be changed with a deployment parameter, and additional regions can be added with geographic DNS balancing.
-2. t2.micro for both frontend and backend.
+2. t2.micro.
 See [Instance Types](http://aws.amazon.com/ec2/instance-types/) for more details.
 This is also configurable with a deployment parameter.
 3. N/A - we do not yet have enough users to measure.
 4. The CloudFlare CDN is robust enough to handle a substantial surge in traffic.
-Also, we can scale our docker containers if necessary.
 5. With cloud computing we can scale up our capacity as much as we want.
 6. Provisioning our server instances is automated and takes under 20 minutes for a full deployment (frontend and backend).
 7. Using the docker-compose product we can easily scale any of our containers.
-(For example, the command `docker-compose scale web=2` would double our front end containers.)
+(For example, the command `docker-compose scale web=2` would double the number of deployed web containers).
+We can further scale across multiple AWS instances by externalizing the master database to a scalable backend (e.g. AWS RDS), adding additional instances with the deploy script then load balancing by adding the additional instance IPs to Cloudflare.
 8. Amazon pricing, which has some fixed and some usage rates.
 9. We are using the West Coast AWS region data center.
 The CloudFlare CDN mirrors the site in many servers worldwide.
 10. Assuming Github is online, we could be back online in a different region within 20 to 30 minutes.
-11. Our app is not storing any critical data - all data is loaded automatically on build, or accessed dynamically.
+11. Our app is not storing any critical data at the prototype stage - all data is loaded automatically on build, or accessed dynamically.
-12. We are storing no non-derivative data.
-There cannot be a catastrophic data loss.
-A data loss would force us to repopulate the AHRQ data in our database in order to efficiently provide comparative prescription volume, this could be done by simply rerunning the deploy command.
+12. We are storing no non-derivative data at the prototype stage.
+Redundancy could be added simply by adding an additional region to the deploy script.
 13. We are using the AWS and CloudFlare APIs and web interfaces so we do not need to contact our provider for resources.

 <a name="Play10"></a>
 ## Play 10
 ### Automate testing and deployments

 Today, developers write automated scripts that can verify thousands of scenarios in minutes and then deploy updated code into production environments multiple times a day.
 They use automated performance tests which simulate surges in traffic to identify performance bottlenecks.
 While manual tests and quality assurance are still necessary, automated tests provide consistent and reliable protection against unintentional regressions, and make it possible for developers to confidently release frequent updates to the service.